shreylakhtaria/User-Auth/README.md

 # User-Auth
-A small Full-stack Auth System Made using latest Framework

 ## What is this project?

 User-Auth is a full-stack authentication system that allows users to register, log in, and View their profiles.
 It demonstrates secure authentication practices using modern web technologies.